 b.
-"Student Record Information" means any item of information (in any format, written, electronic, or other) that is directly related to an identifiable District pupil (current or former) and is maintained by the District or by a District employee in the performance of his or her duties.
+"Student Record Information" means any item of information (in any format, written, electronic, or other) that is directly related to an identifiable is directly related to an identifiable District pupil (current or former) and is maintained by the District or by a District employee in the performance of his or her duties.